Quickstart

 CUDA

-GBRL compiles CUDA and requires NVCC.
+GBRL compiles CUDA and requires NVCC (source compilation supports CUDA 11 and above).

 Ensure that CUDA_PATH is set.
 Verify that NVCC exists by running the command